How to Make a Garage Door More Secure

 But perhaps most importantly, we need our garage doors to be secure.

 Consider these statistics from Nationwide Insurance.
 Around one out of every 10 burglars enters a home through the garage.
 While that number may seem small when compared to other entry points, a home is broken into every 14.6 seconds!

 In other words, it’s crucial that you take garage door security issues seriously.
 With so many unscrupulous people seeking out easy targets, you should be familiar with the best methods for securing a garage door from burglary.

-That why we’re putting together this guide on garage door break-in prevention.
+Does this leave you wondering, “How secure is my garage door?”
+That’s why we’re putting together this guide on garage door break-in prevention.
 We’ll cover such issues as garage door security locks, garage security systems, how to lock a garage door from inside and how to lock the garage door opener release.

-Start With a Security System
+Start With a Home Security System

 In fact, newer security systems have pretty exciting connectivity features.
 Now you can control them with your smartphone.
-You can even check in on your garage while you’re away on vacation.
-Finally, you can integrate your security system into your door lift mechanism, giving you incredible control over how you activate your lift.
-With a simple tap on your phone, you can raise your door or, perhaps more importantly, close it if you realize it’s accidentally open!
+You can even check in on your garage door while you’re away on vacation.
+Finally, you can integrate your security system into your garage door lift mechanism, giving you incredible control over how you activate your lift.
+With a simple tap on your phone, you can raise your garage door or, perhaps more importantly, close it if you realize it’s accidentally open!

-While you’re at it, you also want to make sure to include the interior door — the one that connects your garage to the rest of your home — in your security protocols as well.
+While you’re at it, you also want to make sure to include the interior garage door — the one that connects your garage to the rest of your home — in your security protocols as well.
 While it’s tragic to have someone break into your garage, if you secure the interior door, you can put another layer of defense between a burglar and your family.

 True, you may suffer property loss if someone breaks into your garage, but it’s likely no one will be sleeping in there.
 It’s important to protect your property, but your family is priceless.